milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     posts))
 ```

-if you evaluate the inner part of ```get-all-posts-all-data``` all fields for all entities should show up as result
+If you evaluate the inner part of ```get-all-posts-all-data``` all fields for all entities should show up as result.

-we created the previous functions to aid our development, we can check what's inside the db or are they still inside, now let's create a query that we will actually use. let's request entities based on their type to request them for our cards in the browser
+We created the previous functions to aid our development, to check what's inside the db or are they still inside, now let's create a query that we will actually use.
+Let's request entities based on their type to request them for our cards in the browser.

 ```
 (def all-posts-all-data-by-type-q